CraftAndCode/logical-operations/README.md

 ```

 ## Step 9
-### Now it's your turn
+### Now it's your turn!
-There is a challenge for you!
+Here's a challenge for you!
 Write a program that does the following:
 - If the `A` button is not pressed, show an icon, otherwise show nothing.
 - If the `A` button and the sensor are pressed, show some text, otherwise show nothing
 - If it's dark or cold, play some sound.

 ## Step 10 @showDialog
 ### Answers: Do it yourself
 This is one of the answers to the challenge.
-Does your code look like this, or did you find another way of completing it?
+Does your code look like this, or did you find another way to complete it?
 ```blocks
 basic.forever(function () {
     if (!(input.buttonIsPressed(Button.A))) {